heptarch/heptarch.github.io/drafts/demon.md

-in their oiled leather beneath Euston Arch---and now the stationmaster, taking a quick swig and eyeing the coffered vault of the Great Hall with mindless curiosity---all these details are infinitely beneath the notice of Susan Dewar, who, 200 yards directly below the stationmaster's rum, gazes with rapture at the fragile and impossible object before her.
+in their oiled leather beneath Euston Arch---and now the stationmaster, taking a quick swig and eyeing the coffered vault of the Great Hall with mindless curiosity---all these details are infinitely beneath the notice of Ellen Dewar, who, 200 yards directly below the stationmaster's rum, gazes with rapture at the fragile and impossible object before her.

 A small shape glows and hums in the dark: a patchwork of triangles, folded in on itself like an origami ball.
-Susan gently pulls on a wire near her head, and the tug travels obediently into the blackness.
+Ellen gently pulls on a wire near her head, and the tug travels obediently into the blackness.
 A pulley lurches, then another, then a third, and a cantilevered armature covered in coils and hissing ribbons of piping leans forward, as if bowing.
-The ball grows larger and a constellation of twelve teardrops appears, dancing around it, Susan thinks, like angels on the head of a pin.
+The ball grows larger and a constellation of twelve teardrops appears, dancing around it, Ellen thinks, like angels on the head of a pin.
-Or perhaps demons: the teardrops lengthen inward into spikes, impaling the ball through its corners, and Susan gasps.
+Or perhaps demons: the teardrops lengthen inward into spikes, impaling the ball through its corners, and Ellen gasps.
 The spikes emerge from the opposite side, and the whole figure convulses into new, more elaborate patchworks, like a dancing star.